 In "Shifting the Waste to Value Paradigm," the group will spend the week with Steve Kostell and his team to learn about ways to turn agricultural waste into sustainable products and sources of income for local farmers.
 Participants will engage in hands-on Design Thinking, a process where they can use humility, reflection and critical thinking.
 Together they’ll practice the skills needed to respond to community needs, and to assess an innovation’s impact (positive and negative) and revise as needed.
 Our emphasis will be on the human processes needed for successful design innovation across approaches of waste-to-value bioproducts.

 In “More Precise Agriculture”, students will spend the week with Scott Merrill and the Social Ecological Gaming and Simulation Laboratory team, exploring how computer tools can be used to make decisions for both farmers and in a community.
 Spending time in a computer lab as well as out on a farm, participants will experience how to apply tools like augmented reality, artificial intelligence and more while also applying these tools in an agricultural setting to support societal resiliency, farm management and more.
 Interested in figuring out ways to mitigate the agricultural challenges brought on my climate change, this academy is for you!

 Our goal is an event in which young people can experience fun, learning and a sense of belonging.
 We will focus on safety and comfort, community-building, and plenty of downtime for students to get to know each other and to take care of themselves.
 Depending on the group, we will offer affinity space for any who might wish it.

 Each day will include meals together, group activities in the lab or in the field, some down time, project work and an evening program.
 (See the draft)

 What are the sleeping arrangements?

-Our plans are for each student to have a single room in a UVM dormitory.
+Our plans are for each student to have either a single or double room in a UVM dormitory.